-PILOs M1 M2 М3 M4 M5 M6 P1.
+PILOS • M1 M2 М3 M4 M5 M6 P1.
 Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems on common platforms, including the Internet platform; ✓ P2.
-Acquire essential knowledge in specific fields of artificial intelligence, including machine learning, computer vision and natural language processing; ✓ P3.
+Acquire essential knowledge in specific fields of computing disciplines including networking, artificial intelligence and security; ✓ P3.
 Apply necessary mathematical techniques to model, analyse and devise solutions to complex problems; √ P4.
 Work independently to develop an understanding of, and the knowledge and skills associated with the general support and mitigation of security risks of computer systems and networks; √ P5.
-Design and implement both relational and non-relational data stores, with an emphasis on how to organise, maintain, retrieve and analyse information; ✓ P6.
-Distinguish the fundamental and operational issues of computer systems and artificial intelligence applications, with considerations of user, business, ethical, societal and environmental needs; √ P7.
-Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; ✓ P8.
-Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; √ P9.
-Use project planning, risk management and quality management techniques in solutions to complex problems; √ √ P10.
-Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own. ✓
+Design and implement relational database, with an emphasis on how to organise, maintain, retrieve and analyse information; ✓ P6.
+Distinguish the fundamental and operational issues of computer systems, with considerations of user, business, ethical, societal and environmental needs; ✓ P7.
+Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; √ P8.
+Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; ✓ P9.
+Use project planning, risk management and quality management techniques in solutions to complex problems; ✓ ✓ P10.
+Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own; √ P11.
+(For Business Intelligence specialization) Gain an in-depth knowledge of technologies related to data analysis and management of information to support business processes in enterprises; √ P12.
+(For Gaming Technology specialization) Acquire the general and advanced knowledge of current technologies and operating environment for the development of the gaming and tourism industry; ✓ P13.
+(For Computer Education specialization) Acquire general and practical knowledge of computer education and its practicing environment in secondary education; ✓